Skip to content

 To check if you lender has signed up to the Mortgage Charter and to see the full range of support that is available under the charter, go to www.gov.uk and search for ‘Mortgage Charter’.
 If you are concerned that your lender is not following the charter, although they have signed up to it, contact us for advice.

-Relationship breakdown and mortgage arrears
+Relationship breakdown

 If you have experienced a relationship breakdown, you may need extra advice.
 Dealing with your lender, and applying for benefits can sometimes be more complicated following a relationship breakdown.
 For example, if your partner is named on the mortgage, then the lender may also want information from them before they agree to a new payment plan.
 Contact Shelter or contact us for advice.
 See Useful contacts at the end of this guide.

-Help with mortgage payment
+Help with mortgage payments

 If you need help with your mortgage and you are claiming certain benefits, you may be able to apply for a loan to help with the mortgage payment.
-These loans are provided by the Department for Work and Pensions (DWP).
+Support for Mortgage Interest (SMI) helps people who qualify with payments towards the interest payments on their mortgage.

 Which benefits do I need to claim to get a loan for mortgage interest?